-If you’re a landlord seeking to evict a tenant, use a Mississippi (MS) eviction notice to begin the process.
-Your eviction notice must be written according to Mississippi state law, and give your tenant the legally required amount of time to respond or move out.
-An eviction notice provides vital information about why the default has occurred, and how long the tenant has to correct (or “fix”) the problem.
+A Mississippi eviction notice is used by landlords aiming to begin the tenant eviction proceedings due to lease agreement violations.
+The document must be written according to Mississippi state law and allow tenants the legally required amount of time to respond or move out.
+An eviction notice in Mississippi provides vital information about why the default has occurred and how long the tenant has to correct the problem.

 In Mississippi, eviction lawsuits are governed by Title 11, Chapter 19 of the Mississippi Code.